 >> Learn More: How Lighting Affects Productivity and Mood

-Most business security systems provide some form of 24-hour monitoring.
+“Many systems offer round-the-clock monitoring by security professionals, ensuring rapid response to any security breaches or emergencies,” said Gupta.
 In the event a door or window is breached, some alarm systems make a loud noise or flash lights.
 In some situations, that might be sufficient to scare off intruders, but if you have valuable inventory or equipment and someone breaks into your building or a fire alarm goes off, you want to know about it instantly and have a response in place.

 That response depends on your contract with the monitoring service.
 The service might first notify you, the business owner.
 They might investigate the alarm via video monitoring or send an employee to check on the situation.
 Another option is that depending on the type of alarm, the police or fire department is immediately notified.